Published on Jul 30, 2020 and last reviewed on Jan 05, 2023 - 11 min read

-In case you exhibit any of these symptoms, call your doctor immediately.
-Dexamethasone can also result in other side effects that are not listed here, so always consult a doctor if you notice any unusual symptoms.
+In case a person exhibit any of these symptoms, call the doctor immediately.
+Dexamethasone can also result in other side effects that are not listed here, so always consult a doctor if they notice any unusual symptoms.

 It is natural for all drugs to interact with other drugs, food, and supplements.
 This interaction can result in certain unwanted side effects.
 The common interactions of Dexamethasone are:

 1) With medicine-